fusion-energy/neutronics-workshop/README.md

 ### Ubuntu (Recommended)

-1. Install Docker CE for [linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/), including the part where you enable docker use as a non-root user.
+1. Install Docker CE for [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Mac OS](https://store.docker.com/editions/community/docker-ce-desktop-mac), or [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows), including the part where you enable docker use as a non-root user.

-2. Pull the docker image from the store by typing the following command in a terminal window.
+2. Pull the docker image from the store by typing the following command in a terminal window, or Windows user might prefer PowerShell.

     ```docker pull openmcworkshop/workshop_jupyter```